ejeinc/Meganekko/README.md

 You have to put osig file into apk to debug Gear VR app.
 See also https://developer.oculus.com/osig/

-1. Create `YourAppModuleDirectory/src/debug/assets` directory.
+1. Create `app/src/main/assets` directory.
-2. Put your osig file into `YourAppModuleDirectory/src/debug/assets` directory.
+2. Put your osig file into `app/src/main/assets` directory.

-I recommend `src/debug/assets` because osig files **must not** be included in production app submited to Oculus Home.

 ## For local development